A structured interview means asking candidates the same set of questions in the same order.

 - Every thumb rating is equal.
 A “No” has the universal meaning of “no-go” for all interviewers.

 - All interviewers have straightforward choices.
 They just need to judge each candidate based on their perception of what is good, what is uncertain, and what is bad.
 They don’t have to ask themselves “What is the difference between one star and two stars and how does that match my perception of quality?”

 Going for the thumb-rating system isn’t the only major change we made.
 We don’t want hiring managers to ask themselves the same question: “This candidate has two “Yes”, three “Not sure”, and one “No”.
 Great.
 What does this mean overall?”

 Instead of counting how many thumb ratings per tier a candidate gets, we calculate the percentage of all evaluations they have.
 A “No” would mean 0%.
 A “Not sure” would be 50%.
 A “Yes” would be 75% and a “Strong yes” would be 100%.
 With this rating system, you can easily see which candidates are the front-runners at a glance.
 You can read more about this here.

 If you just want to insert a quick evaluation with only a thumb rating and a note, you can also do it with our quick evaluation option.

 When conducting structured interviews with Recruitee’s evaluation forms, the hiring managers have a clear overview of the candidates.
 There is little room for bias if all evaluations are standardized, everyone sticks to the same structure, and every candidate is judged with the same measure.
-As a result, the hiring managers can make informed hiring decisions in a timely manner.
+As a result, hiring managers can make informed decisions on time.